RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Finasteride and Minoxidil Together

-A study found that 94.1 percent of men dealing with hair loss showed an improvement in hair growth when taking both finasteride and minoxidil
+A study found that roughly 94 percent of men dealing with hair loss showed an improvement in hair growth when taking both finasteride and minoxidil.

-This is compared to 80.5 percent who saw an improvement using just finasteride and 50 percent who saw an improvement using only minoxidil.
+This is compared to about 80 percent who saw an improvement using just finasteride and 50 percent who saw an improvement using only minoxidil.

-If this sounds good to you, consider this Hair Power Pack, which contains both treatment options.
+If this sounds good to you, consider our Hair Power Pack, which contains both treatment options.
+You can also try our finasteride & minoxidil spray that combines the two medications into one topical treatment.

-• Loosen your hairstyle: If you wear a tight ponytail or have dreadlocks or braids, it could be causing traction hair loss.
-Change your style immediately to something that doesn’t pull at your scalp.
+• Loosen your hairstyle.
+If you wear a tight man bun or have dreadlocks or braids, it could be causing traction hair loss.
+To prevent hair loss, change your style to something that doesn’t pull at your scalp.

-• Eat healthfully: Studies have shown that a lack of iron and zinc in your diet can be bad for the health of your hair.
-The same study found that people who increased these nutrients in their diet saw an improvement in hair growth.
+• Eat healthfully.
+Studies have shown that a lack of iron and zinc in your diet can be bad for the health of your hair.
+What’s more, people who increased these nutrients in their diet saw an improvement in hair growth.
 Good sources of zinc include crab, pork chops, cashews and oatmeal.
 Spinach, meat and seafood are good for iron.

-• Stop smoking: Beyond the toll it can take on your lungs, puffing up can hurt your hair, too.
+• Stop smoking.
+Beyond the toll it can take on your lungs, lighting up can hurt your hair.
 Researchers have even found a link between smoking and hair loss.
-Smoke is actually a pollutant that can damage your hair., and cigarettes have also been found to damage the DNA of your hair follicles.
+Smoke is actually a pollutant that can damage hair, and cigarettes have been found to negatively affect the DNA of hair follicles.

 Hair loss treatments, delivered

-There have been limited clinical trials on low-level light therapy as it pertains to helping hair loss.
+• Research is currently limited.
+There have been limited clinical studies on low-level light therapy for hair loss.
 But what has been researched shows positive results.

-But it’s also worth looking into medications (which have a ton of science-backed research to support them) or lifestyle tweaks.
+• Other options are available.
+But it’s also worth looking into FDA-cleared medications (which have a ton of science-backed research to support them) or lifestyle tweaks.

-To figure out what’s best for you, talk to a healthcare professional.
+To figure out what’s best for you, talk to a healthcare professional or explore hair loss solutions on our telehealth platform.

 21 Sources